-There have not been any changes in the Directors' interests between 30 June 2023 and 9 October 2023.
+There have not been any changes in the Directors' interests between 30 June 2024 and 16 September 2024.
 No Director had an interest in any contracts with the Company during the year or subsequently.
+Representatives of the Investment Manager have an interest in the shares of the Company totalling, in aggregate, 81,731 Ordinary shares.